 - Understand and address the (potential) lack of ITSM involvement in your organization’s DevOps initiatives – the 2017 ITSM.tools The Future of ITSM survey found that “70% of respondents think that there has been insufficient involvement of ITSM personnel in their company’s DevOps activities and ambitions.”
 There’s thus still much to do in getting ITSM pros a seat at the corporate DevOps table (and time has to be running out).

-Dealing with more complex supplier-management scenarios:
+ITSM tips for dealing with more complex supplier-management scenarios:

 - Understand that service integration and management (SIAM) isn’t just a new-tool thing, it’s a people and “way of working” thing – obviously fit-for-purpose technology will help, but SIAM requires so much more.
 This “starter for 10” blog is a great entry point for “Navigating the Road to SIAM” should you (and your organization) need it.